Modular resurgent structures: Conclusions

 \section{Conclusions}

-In this paper, we considered a particular class of resurgent asymptotic series that appear in numerous examples from the study of quantum invariants of knots and 3-manifolds, combinatorics, and topological string theory on toric CY threefolds.
-Motivated by the recent mathematical and physical interest, we introduced the notion of a \emph{modular resurgent series}, whose Borel plane displays a single infinite tower of singularities, the secondary resurgent series are trivial, and the Stokes constants are coefficients of an $L$-function.
+In this paper, we identified and studied a special class of resurgent Gevrey-1 asymptotic series that appear in various contexts, particularly in topological string theory on toric CY threefolds and in the theory of Maass cusp forms.

-We proposed a new perspective on their \emph{modular resurgent structures} by taking the point of view of the Stokes constants, their generating functions in the form of $q$-series, and their $L$-functions.
-Generalizing the strong-weak resurgent symmetry of the spectral trace of local $\IP^2$ that we presented in the companion paper~\cite{FR1phys}, we described the broader framework of \emph{modular resurgence}.
-Pairs of modular resurgent structures are connected through a global exact symmetry revolving around the central role played by the functional equation satisfied by the $L$-functions whose coefficients are the Stokes constants.
-We illustrated the workings of modular resurgence via explicit computations in the concrete example of the generating functions of the Stokes constants for the weak and strong coupling asymptotic expansions of the spectral trace of local $\IP^2$.
-Supported by disparate examples, we conjectured that the median resummation of modular resurgent series is effective and produces quantum modular forms.
-Finally, we proved that a large class of examples of modular resurgent series originating from the theories of Maass cusp forms and more general modular forms satisfies our conjectural statements.
+Motivated by the recent mathematical and physical interest, we introduced the notion of a \emph{modular resurgent series}, whose Borel plane displays an infinite tower of singularities, the secondary resurgent series are trivial, and the Stokes constants are coefficients of an $L$-function.
+We proposed a new perspective on these \emph{modular resurgent structures} by taking the point of view of the Stokes constants and their generating and Dirichlet series.
+Generalizing the strong-weak resurgent symmetry of local $\IP^2$~\cite{Rella22, FR1phys}, we presented the broader paradigm of \emph{modular resurgence}.
+Certain canonical pairs of MRSs obtained by asymptotically expanding a pair of $q$-series are in fact connected through a global exact symmetry.
+Here, each $q$-series equals the discontinuity of the asymptotic expansion of the other, while the two $L$-functions whose coefficients are the Stokes constants of the MRSs satisfy a combined functional equation.
+Supported by numerous examples, we conjectured that the median resummation of MRSs that come from the asymptotic expansion of a $q$-series is effective and produces holomorphic quantum modular forms.

+As a concrete benchmark, we illustrated the workings of the modular resurgence paradigm via explicit computations in the example of the weak and strong coupling asymptotic expansions of the spectral trace of local $\IP^2$.
+Finally, we proved that a large class of MRSs originating from the theory of Maass cusp forms obeys our conjectural statements.
+More general cusp forms are also shown to give rise to MRSs, although they satisfy a slightly altered version of the paradigm and conjectures.

+Let us highlight three main research directions that arise from the investigation performed in this paper and are to be pursued in follow-up work.